albertattard/java-boot-camp/docs/setup.md

 1. Run the application

-    This JAR is not yet an executable JAR.

     ```bash
     $ java -jar build/libs/demo.jar
     no main manifest attribute, in build/libs/demo.jar
     ```

+    This JAR is not yet an executable JAR.
+The `MANIFEST.MF` is missing the `Main-Class` attribute.

 1. Add the `jar` task